First Kalvītis cabinet

 The first Kalvītis cabinet was the government of Latvia from 2 December 2004 to 7 November 2006.
 It was the first government to be led by Aigars Kalvītis, who was Prime Minister from 2004 to 2007.
-It took office on 2 December 2004, after the resignation of Indulis Emsis, succeeding the Emsis cabinet, which had lasted from March to December 2004.
-It was replaced by the second Kalvītis cabinet on 7 November 2006, after the October 2006 election.
+He took office on 2 December 2004 after the resignation of Indulis Emsis, which had lasted from March to December 2004.
+The first cabinet was replaced by the second Kalvītis cabinet on 7 November 2006, after the October 2006 election.